Boundedness questions for Calabi-Yau threefolds: Proof of Theorem 0.3 for case (3)

+Throughout the proof, we may assume that $X$ is general in moduli.
+We may also assume that the component $P^\circ$ of the positive index cone that contains the \Kahler cone has been specified, with closure denoted by $P$.
 By assumption we have rigid non-movable surfaces $E_i$ with $i = 1,2$, where say $c_2 \cdot E_1 <0$ and $c_2 \cdot E_2 >0$.
 Thus by Proposition 2.2, given the cubic and linear forms, there are only finitely many possible classes for $E_1$, and for each of these $E_1 ^3 >0$.
+We may assume now that $E_1$ is known, and by Remark 5.7 that it is not a root of the Hessian quadratic.
+Thus by Proposition 5.5, there is a class $\Delta _1 \in P^\circ$, unique up to positive multiples, such that $\Delta _1 ^2 \cdot E_1 =0$; it is the existence of such a $\Delta _1$ which makes the proof work.